Tsvetana Pironkova career statistics: Career achievements

 Pironkova made her WTA Tour debut in 2005, but got first recognized at the 2006 Australian Open, when she made her first top-ten win, defeating Venus Williams in the first round.
 Then, at the 2008 Italian Open, she reached her first significant quarterfinal, where she also defeated world No. 3, Ana Ivanovic, in the second round.
-At 2010 Wimbledon, she defeated top 10 Venus Williams in order to reach her first Grand Slam semifinal.
-The following year, she reached quarterfinal of Wimbledon, but also defeated another top 10 player in that moment, Russian player Vera Zvonareva.
-At the end of season 2012, Pironkova qualified for her first year-end championships, an elite-level WTA Tournament of Championships (now known as WTA Elite Trophy) and reached semifinal, after defeating Zheng Saisai and losing to Nadia Petrova and Maria Kirilenko in the round-robin group.
-In the semifinal match, she lost to Caroline Wozniacki in the straight sets.
+At the 2010 Wimbledon Championships, she defeated top 10 Venus Williams in order to reach her first Grand Slam semifinal.
+The following year, she reached quarterfinal of Wimbledon, but also defeated another top-10 player in that moment, Russian player Vera Zvonareva.
+At the end of season 2012, Pironkova qualified for her first year-end championships, an Elite-level Tournament of Champions (now known as WTA Elite Trophy) and reached semifinal by defeating Zheng Saisai and losing to Nadia Petrova and Maria Kirilenko in the round-robin group.
+In the semifinal match, she lost to Caroline Wozniacki in straight sets.

-She had strong start of the season of 2014, reaching and winning her first WTA final at the Premier-level Sydney International.
+She had strong start of the season of 2014, reaching and winning her first tour final at the Premier-level Sydney International.
 On her way to the trophy, she defeated three top-ten players, Sara Errani and Petra Kvitová and then in the final, Angelique Kerber.
 At the 2016 French Open, she had another strong Grand Slam performance, reaching her another quarterfinal, after defeating top-ten Agnieszka Radwańska in the previous round.
-After comeback of three-years absence, Pironkova had strong performance on her comeback tournament, 2020 US Open, where she reached another Grand Slam quarterfinal.
+After comeback of three-years absence, Pironkova had strong performance on her comeback tournament, 2020 US Open, where she reached another major quarterfinal.
 There, in the second round, she defeated former world No. 1, Garbiñe Muguruza, but later she lost to Serena Williams in the quarterfinal match.